mlflow/mlflow/docs/source/llms/deployments/index.rst

 ==================================

-The MLflow Deployments Server relies on a user-provided configuration file, written in YAML, that defines the endpoints and providers available to the service.
+The MLflow Deployments Server relies on a user-provided configuration file, written in YAML, that defines the endpoints and providers available to the server.
 The configuration file dictates how the deployments server interacts with various language model providers and determines the end-points that users can access.